lucameng/lucameng.github.io/_posts/2022-05-20-kendrick-lamar.md

 - Father Time

   > "When Kanye got back with Drake, I was slightly confused.
-Guess I'm not mature as I think, got some healin' to do"
+Guess I'm not mature as I think, got some healin to do"

 - We Cry Together